h0mbre/h0mbre.github.io/_posts/2020-04-18-HEVD_Integer_Overflow_32bit.md

 There can't really be a problem with copying bytes from the user buffer into the kernel buffer unless somehow the copying exceeds the space allocated in the kernel buffer.
 If that occurs, we'll begin overwriting adjacent memory with our user buffer.
 How can we fool this length + `0x4` check?

 ## Manipulating `DWORD nInBufferSize`
 First we'll send a vanilla payload to test our theories up to this point.
-Let's start by sending a buffer full of all `\x41` chars and it will be a length of `0x751` (null-terminated).
-We'll use the `sizeof()` method to form our `nInBufferSize` parameter as well so that everything is accurate and consistent.
+Let's start by sending a buffer full of all `\x41` chars and it will be a length of `0x750` (null-terminated).
+We'll use the `sizeof() - 1` method to form our `nInBufferSize` parameter and account for the null terminator as well so that everything is accurate and consistent.
 Our code will look like this at this point:
 ```cpp
 #include <iostream>
 #include <string>